17ishneetkaur-dotcom/Banglatrails_codebase/README.md

 ## 💡 Vision

-To become the digital gateway to Bangladesh's cultural heartbeat—connecting every traveler with experiences worth remembering and stories worth sharing.
+To become the digital gateway to Bangladesh's cultural heartbeat—connecting every traveller with experiences worth remembering and stories worth sharing.

+---

+## Other parts of the submission

+Miro pitch deck:
+Vercel app deployment:

 ---